National Weather Service, Blacksburg

 links to extensive information.
 The course syllabus, project handouts,

-and PDF lectures, are available at the Scholar site for this course.
+and PDF lectures, are available at the Canvas site for this course.
 This course is one

 of the required courses for the Astronomy